-- All members of the school community should feel able to raise or report any concerns about children's safety or potential failures in the school's safeguarding regime.
+- All members of the school community should feel able to raise or report any concerns about children's safety or potential failures in the school safeguarding regime.
 The school has a complaints procedure available to parents, pupils and members of staff and visitors who wish to report concerns or complaints.
-This can be found on the school website. - Whilst we encourage members of our community to report concerns and complaints directly to us, we recognise this may not always be possible.
-Children, young people, and adults who have experienced abuse in education can contact the NSPCC 'Report Abuse in Education' helpline on 0800 136 663 or via email: help@nspcc.org.uk - Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally. - Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk.

-- The leadership team at Sandling Primary School will take all concerns reported to the school seriously and all complaints will be considered and responded to in line with the relevant and appropriate process. - Anything that constitutes an allegation against a member of staff or volunteer will be dealt with in line with section 8 of this policy.
+This can be found on the staff shared area under policies, in the wellbeing office and the school's website. - Whilst we encourage members of our community to report concerns and complaints directly to us, we recognise this may not always be possible.
+Children, young people, and adults who have experienced abuse at school can contact the NSPCC 'Report Abuse in Education' helpline on 0800 136 663 or via email: help@nspcc.org.uk - Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally. - Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk - The leadership team at Laleham Gap School will take all concerns reported to the school seriously and all complaints will be considered and responded to in line with the relevant and appropriate process. - Anything that constitutes an allegation against a member of staff or volunteer will be dealt with in line with Section 8 of this policy. - The complaints policy details the procedures for raising concerns and complaints with the Governing Body.
+Complaints against school staff (except the Headteacher) should be made in the first instance, to Mr Les Milton via the school office.
+Please mark them as Private and Confidential. - Complaints that involve or are about the Headteacher should be addressed the Chair of Governors, Daniel Chantler, via the school office.
+Please mark them as Private and Confidential. - Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Mrs Val Woodin (the Clerk to the Governing Body) via the school office.
+Please mark them as Private and Confidential.